When it comes to booking a vacation, luxury and saving don’t often go hand in hand.

 With 118 islands in French Polynesia, we’re going to make it really easy by touching on only a few of the Society Islands (Tahiti, Moorae, Taha’a, Tetiaroa).
 Each of them offers a key to meeting all of your ecotourism dreams.

-Thanks to the first low-cost, long-haul airline French Bee, you can get a flight directly from San Francisco to the big Island of Tahiti for as low as $350 CAD.
+Thanks to French Bee, the first low-cost, long-haul airline to offer this North American route, you can get a flight directly from San Francisco to the big Island of Tahiti for as low as $330 CAD.
 Save yourself multiple layovers and unnecessary aircrafts by flying direct to Tahiti.
 Not to mention the price of a direct flight from SFO is quite an ideal number, so you can save your money for the stuff that really counts.

 The Islands and their ecocultures